-The Shark Trust has launched its No Limits? campaign in response to the crisis posed by unlimited and escalating shark fishing pressure.
+The Shark Trust first launched the No Limits? campaign in 2014, in response to the crisis posed by unlimited and escalating shark fishing pressure.
 With no catch limits set for many shark species, landings have soared over the past decade, placing huge pressure on shark populations.
-The Trust’s No Limits? campaign highlights the urgent need to introduce science-based catch limits for Blue Sharks, Shortfin Mako, Tope, smoothhounds and catsharks – species accounting for over 97% of reported Atlantic shark landings.
+No Limits? highlights the urgent need to introduce science-based catch limits for Blue Sharks, Shortfin Mako, Tope, smoothhounds and catsharks – species accounting for over 97% of reported Atlantic shark landings.

-In 2012 (the most recent year data has been collated for) over 280,000 tonnes of sharks were reported landed* globally.
-Experts believe the actual total catch is likely to be 3 to 4 times higher.
+In 2015 (the most recent year data has been collated for) over 280,000 tonnes of sharks were reported landed* globally, however, experts believe the actual total catch is likely to be three to four times higher.
 Yet many shark species can be caught and landed in unlimited numbers.
-The No Limits? campaign highlights the urgent need for science-based catch limits for Blue Sharks, Shortfin Mako, Tope, smoothhounds and catsharks – species currently open to unchecked exploitation and unrestricted trade.

 Not all fish caught by commercial fishing vessels are brought back to harbour for sale (the ‘landings’); many are ‘discarded’, mostly dead, back into the sea.
 The accuracy of catch and discard reporting varies widely, but experts estimate that three to four times more fish are caught and die in fishing operations than are reported as landed.